sanhozay/CLGen/README.md

 # CLGen

 CLGen is a tool for generating Flightgear checklists.
 Input is in the form of a domain-specific language (DSL) that describes checklist items and lists.
-This program parses the DSL and generates XML files that can be used in Flightgear.
+CLGen parses the DSL and generates XML files that can be used in Flightgear.

 CLGen also provides rudimentary support for reverse-engineering existing checklist definition files into CLGen source and generating PDF and DOT